reetu2518/angular/README.md

 ### Directives:
 Directives are classes that add additional behavior to elements in your Angular applications.
 Use Angular's built-in directives to manage forms, lists, styles, and what users see.
 #### ng g directive directiveName

+#### ng generate component my-comp --module app-routing.module.ts[*]

+### Service
+All we have to do is create a class and add methods and properties.
+Then we can create an instance of this class in our Component and call its methods.
+One of the best uses of services is to get data from a data source.
+#### ng g service serviceName

+#### For Creating module routing: ng g m moduleName --routing